Skip to main content

 During White’s first campaign as the defensive playcaller in 2017, the Hilltoppers enjoyed a historic stretch, holding opponents to their fewest point totals through the season’s first seven games in 15 years and a record over that span in the FBS era.

 White served as the Special Teams Coordinator/Running Backs Coach at UConn from 2011-12.
 While in Storrs, the Huskies tied for the national lead with three punt returns for touchdowns and led the Big East with a 12.5 punt return average, good for No. 18 nationally.
-Running back Lyle McCombs was named an FWAA Freshman All-American under White’s direction, becoming just the second Husky to rush for more than 1,000 yards in his freshman campaign.
+Running back Lyle McCombs was named an FWAA Freshman All-American after becoming just the second Husky to rush for more than 1,000 yards in his freshman campaign.

 White spent one season in Bowling Green on Willie Taggart’s first staff in 2010 and helped to build the WKU program during the FCS-to-FBS transition.
 He served as the Co-Special Teams Coordinator and Defensive Backs Coach.

 White was a three-year letterman at linebacker at NC State (1997-2000), ending his career in the Wolfpack record book in several categories including career tackles for loss (33), single-season tackles for loss (16) and tackles in a single game (23).
-He had a three-year NFL career with the New York Giants (2001-02) and Tampa Bay Buccaneers (2003).
+He had a three-year NFL career with the New York Giants (2001-02) and Tampa Bay (2003).

 Originally from Dunn, N.C., and a 2001 graduate with a degree in sport management from NC State, White and his wife Kelly have two children, Chase and Macy.